-Secondary Institutions - to be published later 8.
+Secondary Institutions - to be published later

-9. I can remember a couple, who turned out to be and the matron asking them if they would take and me.
-Mrs FNZ said she only wanted one, which was to go together, they had to take the two of us.
+9. I can remember a couple, who turned out to be FNZ-SPO and the matron asking them if they would take SPO and me.
+Mrs FNZ said she only wanted one, which was SPO, but the matron said we were sisters and would have to go together, they had to take the two of us.
 The couple said they would think about it and came back a week later.
-They were still adamant they only wanted one girl because they had their own natural daughter, whose name was Mrs FNZ only wanted but the matron insisted she would have to take me as well.
+They were still adamant they only wanted one girl because they had their own natural daughter, whose name was SPO Mrs FNZ only wanted SPO but the matron insisted she would have to take me as well.
 I heard all of this, I remember it.
 I can't remember the matron's name, she wore a uniform too.
 You only saw her if you got into trouble, she kept herself to herself.
 She was in her office normally.
 I'm not sure if other kids were fostered, I think they were.

-Foster care - FNZ-SPO near Ellon
+Foster care - ^{FNZ-SPO}, near Ellon

-- They had a daughter and lived in mean Ellon.
+- 10. FNZ-SPO first names were FNZ and first names mere FNZ and first near Ellon.
 It was a small place, just a street.
 They weren't old, in their late thirties, early forties maybe.
 I liked Mr he worked for British Telecom, Mrs FNZ was a housewife. - 11.
 It wasn't long after their visit that we went to stay with them.
 A matter of days.
-Ms

-FSG told us we were going to live with them and to behave ourselves.
-Looking back now Ms was quite derogatory.
+Ms FSG told us we were going to live with them and to behave ourselves.
+Looking back now Ms FSG was quite derogatory.
 She had no real interest in us.
 She had no empathy towards travelling people.
 It was like they had to be eliminated.
 She believed the children wouldn't amount to anything if they came from travelling people.
 She continually told me this.
 She was my social worker until I was fifteen.
 She was with Aberdeen social work department.
 She seemed old to me, she would be late forties, early fifties.
 I think she told me she had worked for the Metropolitan Police.
 I think Arnha wasn't a home for permanent care.

-Routine at Foster care - FNZ-SPO , near Ellon
+Routine at Foster care - FNZ-SPO